 Breast Reconstruction

-After mastectomy or lumpectomy, breast reconstruction helps women from Jonesboro, Fayetteville, Conway, Hot Springs, Pine Bluff, and throughout greater Arkansas move past breast cancer and restore their self-image.
+After mastectomy or lumpectomy, breast reconstruction helps women from Fayetteville, Jonesboro, Conway, Hot Springs, Pine Bluff, and throughout greater Arkansas move past breast cancer and restore their self-image.
 Board-certified plastic surgeon Dr. Eric Wright is a breast reconstruction specialist in Little Rock, AR, who is experienced in a variety of modern breast surgery techniques.
 He and his experienced staff will guide and support you during this challenging time to help you make the decisions that are right for you.
 Dr. Wright will work with your breast cancer surgeon if needed to coordinate the surgery and minimize any uncertainty for you.

 When should I have breast reconstruction?